 «The Cité du Temps encourages a natural connection between the Omega and Swatch campus.»Shigeru Ban

 «A continuous arched pilotis space at the ground floor forms a physical connection between the two campuses.
-From this space, you can access the museum spaces, starting at the 1st floor, which were built with the most advanced timber technology in the world.»Shigeru Ban
+From this area you can access the museum spaces, which were built with the most advanced timber technology in the world.»Shigeru Ban

 Special attention was paid to sustainability in the planning and construction of the new Cité du Temps building by using natural and sustainable resources that contribute significantly to an optimal energy balance.